thebeaoliveira/thebeaoliveira/awards/awards.md

 ## [VMware vExpert](https://vexpert.vmware.com/directory/7107)
 *Awarded by VMware in February 2021*

 The VMware vExpert program is VMware's global evangelism and advocacy program.
+2021 was my first year participating in the program and being recognized.

 ## [Elastic Gold Contributor](https://www.credential.net/b0e79f6f-3982-46ae-b0bf-c9427c699dd3#gs.svp19z)
 *Awarded by Elastic in February 2021*

 The Elastic Contributor Program is Elastic's global evangelism and advocacy program.
+2021 was my second year participating in the program and being recognized.

 ## [Elastic Gold Contributor](https://www.credential.net/a74bdf9d-879d-489c-b4d7-b9e5f703252d#gs.svqrrh)
 *Awarded by Elastic in February 2020*